Bosquito: Early days and debut album, Bosquito (1999–2001)

-Sar Scântei and Cocktail Molotov (2001-2003)
+Sar Scântei and Cocktail Molotov (2001–2003)

 Following the positive reaction of the self-titled debut album, Bosquito began working on new material in the summer of 2001.

-They recorded and filmed the music video for their next single "Pepita", a Mexican-folk cover with Romanian lyrics that Radu would sing during his childhood.
-The song was their first radio hit and the rotation of the music video on ProTV would make the band popular all over Romania.
-Pepita was to be included on the band's next album Sar Scântei, released on June 9, 2002.
+They recorded and filmed the music video for their next single, "Pepita", a Romanian-language cover of a Mexican folk song that Radu used to sing during his childhood.
+The song was their first radio hit and the rotation of the music video on Pro TV would make the band popular all over Romania.
+Pepita was to be included on the band's next album, Sar Scântei, released on June 9, 2002.

 The album spawned two more singles, accompanied by music videos, that were released to popular and critical acclaim.
-First the balkanic-influenced "Hopa Hopa" followed by "Doua Mâini", a love song that would represent Bosquito's commercial peak to date.
-Doua Mâini became #1 on the Romanian Top 100, has since become a staple for the band's live performances, and remains one of the most celebrated Romanian love songs.
+First, the balkanic-influenced "Hopa Hopa", followed by "Două Mâini", a love song that would represent Bosquito's commercial peak to date.
+"Două Mâini" became #1 on the Romanian Top 100, has since become a staple for the band's live performances, and remains one of the most celebrated Romanian love songs.
 By 2003, the band began considering an international career with a move to the United States.
 Under these circumstances, drummer Darius Neagu would decide to leave the band, being replaced by Radu Buzac.
 Due to their dissatisfaction regarding the audio quality of a few songs on the debut album, the band decided to re-record some of them, plus 3 bonus covers ("Patience" by Guns N' Roses, "Gitano" by Santana — renamed "Gosa Como Yo" for the album, and "Soldier Of Fortune" by Deep Purple).

-Bosquito recorded their first song in English "Running From You" and decided to release a compilation that included the re-recorded songs, the covers, and the new song.
+Bosquito recorded their first song in English, "Running From You", and decided to release a compilation that included the re-recorded songs, the covers, and the new song.
 The compilation was named Cocktail Molotov and was released in October 2003.
-The single from this album "Bosquito" got significant airplay on national radio & TV stations.
-A few weeks before the album's release the band suffered another line-up change, with Radu Buzac being replaced by Andrei Cebotari.
+The single from this album "Bosquito" received significant airplay on national radio and TV stations.
+A few weeks before the album's release, the band suffered another line-up change, with Radu Buzac being replaced by Andrei Cebotari.
 In a later interview for Formula AS, lead singer Radu Almășan stated that the band would rather have a rock drummer than a jazz-trained one such as Buzac.

-The band felt that Andrei Cebotari, former drummer of Zdob Si Zdub, integrated much better with its musical direction.
-At this time, the group decided to also include long-time collaborator, percussionist Mario Apostol, as an official member.
-In February 2003, in a ceremony held at "Teatrul Sică Alexandrescu" in Brașov, Bosquito received the "Brașoveanul Anului (a city-wide "Person of the year") award by vote of the readers of "Monitorul Expres".
-They were given the award by the then-vice mayor (future mayor) of Brașov: George Scripcaru.
-Bosquito ended the ceremony with a concert.
+The band felt that Andrei Cebotari, former drummer of Zdob și Zdub, integrated much better with its musical direction.
+At this time, the group decided to also include percussionist Mario Apostol, a long-time collaborator, as an official member.
+In February 2003, at a ceremony held at the Sică Alexandrescu Theatre in Brașov, Bosquito received the "Brașoveanul Anului" ("Person of the Year") award, voted by the readers of Monitorul Expres.
+The award was presented by the then vice mayor of Brașov, George Scripcaru (later the city's mayor).
+Bosquito concluded the ceremony with a concert.